open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

       exporters: [debug]
 ```

+{{% alert title="Caution" color="warning" %}}

+Self-monitoring is a risky practice.
+If an issue arises, the source of the problem is unclear and the telemetry is unreliable.

+{{% /alert %}}

 ### Configure internal logs

 You can find log output in `stdout`.
 The verbosity level for logs defaults to